 Does My Business Need an AAP?

-Pursuant to Executive Order 11246, government contractors must develop and maintain a written affirmative action plan (“AAP”) for each of their establishments if they have 50 or more employees, and they (i) have a government contract or subcontract of $50,000 or more; (ii) have government bills of lading that, in any 12-month period, total or can reasonably be expected to total $50,000 or more; (iii) serve as a depository of government funds in any amount; or (iv) are a financial institution that is an issuing and payment agent for U.S. savings bonds and savings notes in any amount.
+Pursuant to Executive Order 11246, government contractors with 50 or more employees must develop and maintain a written AAP for each of their establishments if they (i) have a government contract or subcontract of $50,000 or more; (ii) have government bills of lading that, in any 12-month period, total or can reasonably be expected to total $50,000 or more; (iii) serve as a depository of government funds in any amount; or (iv) are a financial institution that is an issuing and payment agent for U.S. savings bonds and savings notes in any amount.
 The Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 also require written AAPs.

 Government contractors turn to Epstein Becker Green to prepare and update their AAPs.
 When creating the plan documents, we work hard to ensure that our clients fully understand the process, purpose, and results of their affirmative action programs.